-The results presented in this paper confirm previous works, showing that neural networks are able to simulate chaotic systems, both for short term and long term predictions.
-We also show that the ESN network (reservoir computing) seems globally more efficient in this task than LSTM or TCN networks, in line with the recent work11.
-Our investigations allow to assess the effect of the precision of the training data and precision of the network on the accuracy of the results.
+The results presented in this paper confirm previous works, showing that neural networks are able to simulate chaotic systems, both for short-term and long-term predictions.
+We also show that the ESN network (reservoir computing) seems globally more efficient in this task than LSTM or TCN networks, in line with the recent work.17 Our investigations allow us to assess the effect of the precision of the training data and precision of the network on the accuracy of the results.
 Our results show than in a very consistent manner, the precision of the network matters more than the precision of the data on which it is trained.
-In view of the exponential instability of chaotic dynamics, where small errors are exponentially amplified by the dynamics, this may seem surprising.
-However, this is good news for practical applications, such as meteorology or climate simulations: the precision of the dataset is in many instances given by the precision of observations, that may be hard to ameliorate, while the precision of the network is controlled at the level of the algorithm used and may be increased at a cost of more computing time.
+It may seem surprising that using exactly the same single precision data, changing the precision of the algorithm can give results much closer to a full double precision simulation.
+However, this is good news for practical applications, such as meteorology or climate simulations.
+Indeed, even though the errors in the training datasets considered in this paper are not observational errors and are due solely to the precision of the integration of the equations, our results seem to indicate that one can compensate the lack of precision of the dataset by increasing the precision of the network.
+In many practical instances, the precision of the datasets is given by the precision of observations that may be hard to ameliorate, while the precision of the network is controlled at the level of the algorithm used and may be increased at a cost of more computing time.